Chasing Autumn Colors: 6 Elegant Hotels Near Fall Foliage Spots

 Photos by Pixta

-Mito Komon is the nickname of Tokugawa Mitsukuni (1628-1701), a feudal lord that was highly influential in the politics of early Edo-period Japan.
+Mito Komon is the nickname of lord Tokugawa Mitsukuni (1628-1701), who was highly influential in the politics of early Edo-period Japan.
 He governed over the Mito Domain, the former name of present-day Mito City in Ibaraki.

 The Mito Komon Festival is usually held in July, coinciding with the Star Festival.
 During the event, around 4,500 fireworks are being released over Lake Senba.
 A portable shrine parade is held in the city, with around ten gorgeous festival floats participating.